 She received her MFA in Sculpture from Columbia University and has taught at Bridgewater State University, the San Francisco Art Institute and the University of San Francisco.
 She currently teaches collage and sculpture at City College of San Francisco.

 "I’m interested in visually exploring the boundaries of culture and nature.
 I’m curious about how we behave, both individually and collectively, toward ourselves and in relation to the natural world.

 My work is conceptual; my materials and techniques are integral to, and representative of, my subject matter.
 I use clay and glass to make small fragile objects, organic materials such as branches to speak of the natural world.
 I make books to tell stories and I alter found objects to make new visual comments.
-When possible, I combine many of these elements into an installation, often including the work of other artists who share my interests."
+When possible, I combine these elements into installations, often including the work of other artists who share my interests."